SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 > Jas 2:20-26 James demonstrates from Scripture that genuine faith finds expression in action.
 >
-Jas 2:22 This verse explains Jas 2:21 so it won't be misunderstood: Abraham was not justified by **his actions** alone; instead, **his faith and his actions worked together**.
+Jas 2:22 This verse explains Jas 2:21 so it won't be misunderstood: Abraham was not justified by <span style="font-weight:bold;color:#e68a00;">his actions</span> alone; instead, **his faith and his <span style="font-weight:bold;color:#e68a00;">actions</span> worked together**.
 This describes the full scope of Abraham's faithful response to God throughout his life (see Gen 12:1-4; 18:1-27).
 >
-Jas 2:24 **not by faith alone:** That is, not like the demons who merely believe something is true (Jas 2:19), but by a belief that results in generous deeds like those of God himself (Jas 1:17).
+Jas 2:24 not by faith alone: That is, not like the demons who merely believe something is true (Jas 2:19), but by a belief that results in <span style="font-weight:bold;color:#e68a00;">generous deeds</span> like those of God himself (Jas 1:17).
 Though some have thought that this teaching contradicts what Paul taught, it does not.
 Paul does not speak against good deeds themselves, but about trying to receive forgiveness of sins through good deeds (Rom 3:28; Gal 2:16).
-Just as Paul understands that love and generosity necessarily issue from a true faith (Gal 5:6), so also James knows that good deeds can result only from authentic faith that results in a commitment to God (Jas 2:18,26).
+Just as Paul understands that love and generosity necessarily issue from a true faith (Gal 5:6), so also James knows that <span style="font-weight:bold;color:#e68a00;">good deeds</span> can result only from authentic faith that results in a commitment to God (Jas 2:18,26).
 >
-Jas 2:26 **Good works** are as necessary to **faith** as **breath** is to a physical body (Gen 2:7).
+Jas 2:26 <span style="font-weight:bold;color:#e68a00;">Good works</span> are as necessary to **faith** as **breath** is to a physical body (Gen 2:7).
 We cannot have one without the other.

 # [FaithLife Study Bible](https://biblia.com/books/esv/Jas2.24)

 > 2:24 justified Here, the Greek term dikaioō means “to vindicate” or “to prove or demonstrate something to be true or just” (see Jas 2:21).
 >
-**by works and not by faith alone** James is not saying that people must perform works in order for God to accept them.
-Rather, he is asserting that an individual’s true conversion will be justified by deeds of Christian love; deeds are the proof of conversion to other people, and they are the natural result of being faithful to God.
+<span style="font-weight:bold;color:#e68a00;">by works</span> **and not by faith alone** James is not saying that people must perform works in order for God to accept them.
+Rather, he is asserting that an individual’s <span style="font-weight:bold;color:#e68a00;">true conversion will be justified by deeds</span> of Christian love; <span style="font-weight:bold;color:#e68a00;">deeds are the proof of conversion</span> to other people, and they are the natural result of being faithful to God.
 Deeds demonstrate the validity of a person’s profession of faith.
 >>
-**In the context of Romans and Galatians, “works” (erga) means being obedient to the Jewish law (Rom 3:20, 28; Gal 2:16; 3:10–12).
-In the context of James, erga refers to showing one’s faith through doing good deeds.** Paul fights the idea that works are the way to be saved, arguing that no one can be saved by works, because all fall short.
+<span style="font-weight:bold;color:#C70039;">In the context of Romans and Galatians, “works” (erga) means being obedient to the Jewish law (Rom 3:20, 28; Gal 2:16; 3:10–12).</span> <span style="font-weight:bold;color:#e68a00;">In the context of James, erga refers to showing one’s faith through doing good deeds.</span> Paul fights the idea that works are the way to be saved, arguing that no one can be saved by works, because all fall short.
 James is addressing the opposite problem: faith is being used as an excuse not to do any works (not to care for those on the underside of power).
 Paul also mentions this same problem, agreeing with James that salvation does not mean that Christians stop acting according to God’s standards and doing good by others (Rom 6:15–23).
 The ot law is not the way Christians come to salvation—salvation comes through belief in God’s faithfulness shown through Christ’s death and resurrection—but it does help Christians understand how to best treat other people.

 <div class="mt">VII.
 Conclusion</div>